-The Perfect Fourth of July in North Carolina!
+The Perfect Fourth of July in North Carolina

 Land of the free and home of the brave, towns in North Carolina sure know how to celebrate independence in this beautiful nation!
 From fireworks, to parades, the celebrations are a-plenty.
 If you are in need of a location to sport your red, white and blue and show off your pride for America, here’s how to have the perfect Fourth of July in North Carolina!

-Beginning at the Park Square Park at 2 p.m. on July 4, there will be family friendly activities open until 6 p.m., and live music at 4 p.m.
+Beginning at the Pack Square Park at 2 p.m. on July 4, there will be family friendly activities open until 6 p.m., and live music at 4 p.m.
 The beautiful fireworks show begins at 9:30 p.m. so do not forget your cozy blanket or chair to set up!
-Food trucks will be on site or you can stop in one of the many restaurants nearby: Wicked Weed Brewing Pub, Carmel’s Kitchen & Bar, Bouchon , Barley’s, The Blackbird Restaurant, Buxton Hall Barbecue, The Bier Garden and more.
+Food trucks will be on site or you can stop in one of the many restaurants nearby: Wicked Weed Brewing, Carmel’s Kitchen & Bar, Bouchon , The Blackbird Restaurant, and Buxton Hall Barbecue, just to name a few.

 An afternoon of fun, celebration and music to your ears, Koka Booth Amphitheatre is a magnificent place to spend your Independence Day.
-Arrive at three and the gates are open to lay out your picnic blankets and chairs on the lawn.
-Enjoy family friendly activities, including the Ferris wheel to overlook the lake.
+Arrive at 3 p.m. and the gates are open to lay out your picnic blankets and chairs on the lawn.
+Enjoy everything from a scavenger hunt to the Ferris wheel overlooking the lake.
 Food eating contests (watermelon and ice cream), and cornhole contests will commence later in the day.The live entertainment will begin at 5:45 p.m. on the Koka Booth Main Stage.
 The Cary Town Band will take the stage first and then at 7:30, the North Carolina Symphony.
 Fireworks will be set off after the North Carolina Symphony ends.
 If you would like reserved seating at the theater, tickets can be purchased at the box office or online.